nikitatran/astro-simple-resume/README.md

 - Auto-detects your system theme on first load
 - Dark/Light mode toggle
 - Add/remove content (e.g. resume sections, header links) without having to change the HTML code manually
-- Everything you need to edit is located in one folder*
+- Custom page for 404 Page Not Found

-<sup>* except for the favicon and astro config</sup>
+- Everything you need to edit is located in one folder

 ## UI
 Images coming soon!